astropy/pyvo/docs/dal/index.rst

 Getting started
 ^^^^^^^^^^^^^^^

-Let's start with a quick example using PyVO to perform a TAP/ADQL query.
-For instance we want to retrieve 5 objects from the GAIA DR3 database, showing their id, position and mean G-band magnitude between 19 - 20.
+Consider the following example for using TAP and ADQL, retrieving 5 objects from the GAIA DR3 database, showing their id, position and mean G-band magnitude between 19 - 20:

 .. doctest-remote-data::

     >>> import pyvo as vo
     >>> tap_service = vo.dal.TAPservice("http://dc.g-vo.org/tap")
     >>> tap_service.search(